EB-5 Capital Stack: A Comprehensive Guide for Investors

 Priority: Higher than Common Equity, Lower than Debt

-• Payout Conditions: Returns paid only when project cash flow is positive, reducing sunk financing costs
+- Payout Conditions: Returns are paid out only when the project generates positive cash flow, which reduces risk by preventing sunk financing costs.

 Position in Stack: Highest